Explore the chapters:

 At the highest level, there are four major content hubs – the big chunks – that you should include in your communications plan, each one requiring its own set of objectives and specific goals:

-Job number one for schools.
-A steady stream of targeted school information and news to connect with parents and family members.
+Job number one for schools: a steady stream of targeted school information and news to better connect with parents and family members.
 Messages can range from time-critical alerts and updates to warm-and-fuzzy social media posts.
 Engagement needs to be at the district level, school level, classroom level.

 Fail-safe preparedness and response for emergencies, lockdowns, staff scandals.
 Maybe there are major 'issues' current or on the horizon that require strategic communications or outside counsel.
 Ask yourself if you are prepared.
 Do you have contingency planning in place?